 Bay Area Bike Share Pilot

 The SFMTA, in partnership with the Bay Area Air Quality Management District (BAAQMD), brought Bay Area Bike Share (BABS) to San Francisco in August 2013 with 350 bikes and 35 stations.
 After four successful years as a small-scale proof-of-concept, the service shut down on June 11, 2017 in preparation for a major expansion and rebranding as Ford GoBike.
 The Metropolitan Transportation Commission commissioned an evaluation of the BABS pilot, available here.
-The SFMTA’s online bikeshare dashboard displays detailed ride data from the pilot, and will be updated as expansion numbers become available.
+The SFMTA’s online bikeshare dashboard displays detailed ride data from the pilot.

 In June 2017, the SFMTA finalized a permit application for stationless bicycle sharing programs.
 In January 2018, San Francisco’s first permit to operate a stationless bikeshare service was issued to JUMP Bikes, a stationless electric-assist bikeshare service.

-The JUMP permit allows for a pilot program of up to 250 stationless electric bikes in San Francisco, with the potential to add an additional 250 stationless electric bikes after nine months at the SFMTA’s discretion.
+The JUMP permit allows for a pilot program of up to 250 stationless electric bikes in San Francisco, with the potential to add an additional 250 stationless electric bikes in October 2018 at the SFMTA’s discretion.
 During the 18-month pilot period, the SFMTA will not be issuing any other stationless bike share permits, and following the pilot the SFMTA will evaluate how stationless bike share has worked in San Francisco and develop further policy recommendations based on the experience here and in peer cities.
 More information is available in a January 2017 blog post on the SFMTA’s website.

 Questions about the permit may be directed to the SFMTA’s Bicycle Sharing Program Manager Heath Maddox (415) 701-4605 or email@example.com.